qwat/QWAT/doc/contributor-guide/index.rst

 * participate in the discussion
 * do not hesitate to mention concerned people (like @vpicavet for example) to notify them of the discussion
 * when the discussion converges, a decision is taken by commiters to go for this modification or not
-* Denis Rouzaud is the data model release manager and will have final word in case of unclear trend
+* `OSLANDIA <http://oslandia.com/en/home-en/>`_, on behalf of the PSC, is the data model release manager and will have final word in case of unclear trend

 My change demand has been considered valid.
 What is next ?